ice-csic-astroexotic/ML-Poppyns/docs/basics/HTCondor.md

 ### SSH sessions

+You can access PIC either via local terminal with SSH or via the JupyterHub interface at [https://jupyter.pic.es/](https://jupyter.pic.es/).
-Using the JupyterHub online interface at [https://jupyter.pic.es/](https://jupyter.pic.es/) we are able to execute and read files in the `/data/magnesia/software` folder.
-However, to have writing access to this directory we need to log in via SSH.
-To do so, type the following command in a terminal:
+To log in via SSH, type the following command in a terminal:
 ```commandline
 ssh user@ui.pic.es
 ```